Do I need income protection insurance?

 You may wonder if you’re too young to get income protection, but now could be the ideal time because it might cost you less.
 As you get older, you’re more likely to suffer illness, so the cost of income protection increases.
 And if you have a history of illness the price could increase even more, or you may not get cover at all.
 If you apply when you're young and healthy, getting income protection insurance will tend to be cheaper and you're more likely to be accepted.

-Plus, if you take out an income protection policy with us, we provide immediate benefits that can help you manage your health, because you’ll get access to the Aviva DigiCare+ smartphone app.
-Provided by Square Health, this app serves up a range of health and wellbeing tools at no extra cost, including an annual health check, mental health support, and nutritional advice.
+Plus, if you take out an income protection policy with us, you'll have access to benefits from day one of your policy at no extra cost, that can help you manage your health, through the Aviva DigiCare+ app.
+Provided by Square Health, the app provides you and eligible family members access to a range of health and wellbeing services including an annual health check, private GP appointments, mental health support and physiotherapy.
+The services are provided by Square Health and other carefully selected third party providers.

 The not so small print